xi/apca-introduction/analysis.md

 If content is easy to read because of its spacial frequency, I do not need as much color contrast.
 On the other hand, if the spatial frequency is bad, more color contrast is needed.
-So we can defined a minimum required color contrast based on spatial frequency.
+So we can define a minimum required color contrast based on spatial frequency.

 Interestingly, a lower spatial frequency is not always easier to read though.